Category Archives: Greek Royals

 Princess Marina, Duchess of Kent by Elliott & Fry half-plate negative, 29 November 1934 NPG x82064 © National Portrait Gallery, London

-Princess Marina was considered to be the most glamorous of the early Windsor brides.
+Princess Marina was considered the most glamorous of the early Windsor brides.
 Her gown, designed by British designer Edward Molyneux, was made from silver and white brocade with a flower design and was lined with silver lamé.
 The court train was fifteen feet long and the sleeves were long and in a medieval style.
 The veil, made of handmade lace and white tulle, had been worn by Marina’s mother, born Grand Duchess Elena Vladimirovna of Russia, and by Marina’s sister Olga at their weddings.
 It was secured by the Kent City of London Fringe Tiara, a wedding gift to Marina from the City of London.
 Princess Marina was the first British royal bride to wear the now de rigueur tiara.

 The Kent City of London Fringe Tiara; Photo Credit – http://orderofsplendor.blogspot.com